Making A Difference in Our County

 Using Pesticides Wisely

 Pesticides are very important to crop production.
 They are used to control weeds, insects and diseases.
 Pesticides are very effective on these pests, but they must be used in a way that protects the environment and farm workers.
-Barentine conducted a series of meetings that taught farmworkers how to use pesticides wisely and safely.
-The training included information on equipment operation, drift and volatility control, tank cleanout, protection of sensitive crops, endangered species, and bees.
+Barentine and Register conducted a series of meetings that taught farmworkers how to use pesticides wisely and safely.
+The training included information on equipment operation, drift and volatility control, tank cleanout, protection of sensitive crops, endangered species and bees.
 In addition, the training focused on farmworker protection.
-Workers learned about emergency information and assistance, personal protection equipment, decontamination sites, pesticide warning labels, restricted entry intervals and clean-up.
+Workers learned about emergency information and assistance, personal protection equipment, decontamination sites, pesticide warning labels, restricted entry intervals and cleanup.
 Applicants received two hours of training that included certification in the Using Pesticides Wisely program and the Environmental Protection Agency’s Worker Protection Standard.
 A total of 40 farmworkers completed the trainings.
 In addition, UGA Extension in Dooly County had seven people complete testing to receive a private pesticide license.
 Dooly County Extension held weed control, cotton production and peanut production meetings that informed farmers of pesticide use and safety.
-A total of 170 persons attended these trainings.
+A total of 170 participants attended these trainings.

 4-H Youth Development